getty-zig/getty.so/docs/user-guide/guide/serializers.md

 ??? tip "Type Validation"

-    Even though the type of the `value` parameter for many of our methods is `#!zig anytype`, we didn't perform any type validation.
+    Even though the type of the `value` parameter for many of our methods is `anytype`, we didn't perform any type validation.
 That's because Getty ensures that an appropriate type will be passed to each function.
 For example, strings will be passed to `serializeString` and integers and floating-points will be passed to `serializeNumber`.